miladhub/pkcs11-tls-client-auth/README.md

 This project is an example of using PKCS#11 for TLS client authentication, without using a real smart card.

+This project uses [SoftHSM v2](https://github.com/opendnssec/SoftHSMv2) to create a virtual PKCS#11-enabled smart card, and `keytool` to interact with it
+- i.e., to import private keys and certificates into it.

 # Prerequisites

 * Java 17+